The American Conservative: History

 Until early 2005, Buchanan and Taki served as the magazine's editors, with McConnell as executive editor, while Taki was its publisher.
 Kara Hopkins was the next executive editor.
 In its early years, the magazine called for an amendment to the US Constitution to ban same-sex marriage.
 Before the 2006 midterm elections, The American Conservative urged its readers to vote for Democrats: "It should surprise few readers that we think a vote that is seen—in America and the world at large—as a decisive 'No' vote on the Bush presidency is the best outcome".
 Buchanan and Taki retired as editors, and Taki as publisher, in 2005, although Buchanan continued to write for it.
 Ron Unz was the publisher in 2007.

 In 2010, Daniel McCarthy succeeded Hopkins as editor.
 In September 2011, the magazine introduced an editorial redesign of its print publication and in May 2012 a redesign of its website.
 In October 2014, Benjamin Schwarz, the former national and literary editor of The Atlantic, was named national editor of the magazine.
 In November 2016, Robert W. Merry succeeded McCarthy as editor, with Lewis McCrary and Kelley Beaucar Vlahos as Executive Editors.
 After Merry's retirement in July 2018, W. James Antle III was named editor.
 In April 2020, Johnny Burtka, executive director and acting editor of The American Conservative, said that the publication's ambition is to "become The Atlantic of the right" and said its online page views had "grown significantly" under the Trump administration.
 The American Conservative is a member of the advisory board of Project 2025.

+In 2025, The American Conservatives executive director Curt Mills stated the magazine would decline to agree to the U.S. Department of Defense's reporting rules, commenting that "we are not in the stenography business".
+According to Mills, the decision followed an invitation by the department to be credentialed for Pentagon press access.